Red-hot Team Rachel Homan set for major test at women's worlds on Tuesday | TSN

 The 44-year-old Tirinzoni and last rock thrower Alina Pätz, 34, have won the last four women's worlds titles together, playing with different combinations of front-end players over that stretch.
 The newcomer on this year's team is 25-year-old second Selina Witschonke, while 30-year-old lead Carole Howald is in her second year with the rink.

+Switzerland as a country has won eight of the past 11 women's worlds competitions.

-In Sydney, Team Tirinzoni have already beaten Korea, United States, Estonia, Turkey and Japan.
+In Sydney, Team Tirinzoni has already topped Korea, United States, Estonia, Turkey and Japan.
 A win on Tuesday afternoon against Norway would send the Swiss to 6-0 for the tournament and would extend their winning streak at the women's worlds to an incredible 42 games, dating back to the Calgary worlds bubble in 2021.

 Team Tirinzoni have gone 14-0 in each of the past two World Women's Curling Championships and hold a total record of 58-5 during their four-year reign which started in 2019 (the 2020 women's worlds were cancelled due to COVID-19).